ElvinEfendi/elvinefendi.github.io/_posts/2012-03-13-authentication-and-authorisation-in-rails-with-devise-and-cancan.markdown

 title: "hierarchical user authorisation in rails using cancan"
 date: 2012-03-13 19:31
 comments: true
-categories: cancan user hierarchy authorisation
+tags: cancan user hierarchy authorisation
 ---
 Assume that we need a web application that should have users with different roles.
 Furthermore let's say we need these roles to be hierarchic in other word suppose we have Admin, Manager, Seller, Buyer and Reporter roles.